usc-isi-i2/table-linker/README.md

 - `--output`: The output path to save the output file, please do not add the suffix of the file name.
 - `--add-wrong-candidates`: A flag option, pass with flag only to add the wrong candidates on second plot.
 - `--wrong-candidates-score-column {string}`:  Only valid when pass with `--add-wrong-candidates`, the column name of the wrong candidates column need to display.
+- `--output-score-table`: A flag option, if send with this flag, an extra .csv file which records the scores of the plot will be saved.
+- `--all-columns`: A flag option, if send with this flag, all numeri columns will be treated as target columns need to be colored.

 **Examples:**
 ```bash